ZhaoxinFan/KITTI-2d-object-detection/README.md

 - Cyclist

 ## Data
 The label data provided in the KITTI dataset corresponding to a particular image includes the following fields.
+The labels also include 3D data which is out of scope for this paper.

 | Key       	| Values 	| Description                                                                                                           	|
 |-----------	|--------	|-----------------------------------------------------------------------------------------------------------------------	|